Claudette Colbert: Early life

-To pursue more employment opportunities, Colbert and her family, including Marie and Emilie Loew, emigrated to Manhattan in 1906.
+To pursue more employment opportunities, Colbert and her family, including Marie and her aunt Emily Loew, immigrated to Manhattan in 1906.

 They lived in a fifth-floor walk-up at 53rd Street.
-Colbert stated that climbing those stairs every day until 1922 made her legs beautiful.
+Colbert stated that she was always climbing those stairs until the age of 18.
 Her parents formally changed her legal name to Lily Claudette Chauchoin.
-Georges Chauchoin worked as a minor official at First National City Bank, and the family was naturalized in 1912.
-Before Colbert entered public school, she quickly learnt English from her grandmother Marie, and grew up as bilingual speaking both English and French.
-She had hoped to become a painter ever since she had grasped her first pencil.
-Her mother was an opera music fan.
+Georges worked as a minor official in the foreign department at First National City Bank, and the family was naturalized in 1912.
+Before Colbert entered public school, she quickly learnt Channel Island English from Marie, and grew up bilingual, speaking both English and French.
+Already as a small child, she had read Shakespeare's plays and acquired an international sensibility.
+She had hoped to become a painter ever since she first gripped a pencil.
+Her brother was drafted in 1917 as a private first class.
+After the First World War, he studied at the School of Military Aeronautics at Cornell University.
+Colbert's mother was an opera music fan, and her aunt was a dressmaker.